TeamAtlasDev/horizon-website/blog/2025-01-04-horizon-first-anniversary.md

 ### **As one year has passed, I’d like to thank these teams and users:**

 - Alexander; He’s been here since the beginning as a server administrator and a great friend.
-- CuriousAnaLyst; An friend who created Horizon's branding.
+- Comfy; An friend who created Horizon's branding.
 Yes, you heard right, it’s not from Google, LOL.
 - Michael & JohnPapath; Friends, contributors and testers who gave me amazing feedback and reviews, which I truly appreciated.
 - The Space Devs (thespacedevs.com); This non-organizational team has been essential to Horizon's success.
 Without them, 60% of the bot's features wouldn’t exist, and possibly the bot itself.
 They’ve done an amazing job, and I’m really thankful for their help.
 Horizon uses 5 different APIs, but Space Devs is definitely the most important.